 Existing residence halls to remain in Highland Quad through 2024–25

-• Residence halls in Highland Quad—Morgan House, Lewis House, the Mayfield Living Learning Lodges and Chaffin Place—will NOT be demolished after the end of this academic year.
-However, plans to reimagine this space are moving forward.
+August 2024 update: Residence halls in Highland Quad—Morgan House, Lewis House, the Mayfield Living Learning Lodges and Chaffin Place—will NOT be demolished after the end of academic year 2024-25.
+The university continues to assess additional locations for future residential colleges and other possible uses for the Highland Quad area.

 Last year, the university announced that the residence halls in Highland Quad—Morgan House, Lewis House, the Mayfield Living Learning Lodges and Chaffin Place—would be demolished after the end of this academic year to construct new residential colleges.